 If you are staying in lodgings, the landlord can only enter your space with your permission.
 The landlord does have the right to enter to carry out repairs but only with reasonable notice.

 A private landlord may be able to ask the First-tier Tribunal for Scotland (Housing and Property Chamber) for help in entering the property for repairs.
-There are FAQs and information about the landlord's right of entry on the First-tier Tribunal for Scotland (Housing and Property Chamber) website.
+There's information about the landlord's right of entry on the First-tier Tribunal for Scotland (Housing and Property Chamber) website.

 A landlord does not have a right to enter in any other circumstances unless they have a court order, or an order from the First-tier Tribunal for Scotland (Housing and Property Chamber).

 The landlord harasses you